opengauss-mirror/website/app/en/privacyPolicy/index.md

 <u>**Generally, we will respond to you within one month, unless otherwise required by applicable laws.
 Depending on the complexity of your requests, we may extend the period by two further months.
 In this case, we will inform you of the extension and its reasons within one month of receiving your request.**</u> Please note that under some circumstances, for example where we cannot verify your identity, or your claim exceeds your rights under applicable laws, we may refuse your request.
 In this case, we will inform you in written form that your request is refused together with the reasons for our refusal.

 You can change the scope of your authorization for us to collect your personal data or withdraw your authorization.
 However, your decision to withdraw your consent or authorization does not affect any previous processing of personal information based on your authorization.

+### 6.1 Data Access
+You can log in to the user center using an openGauss community account using the browser on your local PC or mobile device to access your personal data.

+### 6.2 Data Correction
+You can log in to the user center using an openGauss community account and choose User Center > Info to view and correct your personal data.

+### 6.3 Data Deletion
+You can log in to the openGauss community and choose User Center > Info or Identity to unbind your email address or delete the company, nickname, and profile picture from your openGauss community account.

+### 6.4 Revocation of Consent
+If you have any further requests, questions, comments, or suggestions regarding your rights as a data subject, please contact us using the contact information provided in the "Contacting Us" section of this Statement.

+### 6.5 Deletion
+You can log in to the openGauss community and choose User Center > Security > Delete to delete your openGauss community account.

 ## 7.Personal Data Storage Location